HJBowers/thinkable-tanager/README.md

 Create and deploy a personal project of a [simplified version of Flappy Bird](http://www.lessmilk.com/game/flappy-bird/) in only 65 lines of Javascript with the Phaser framework.

-## Specs:
+## Specifications

-- [ ] Main menu at start of game includes settings to select game mode
-- [ ] Player can move "flappy bird" up and down to avoid obstacles, not left and right
+- [ ] User can play a basic Flappy Bird clone using the Spacebar
-- [ ] Map is generated randomly, with various obstacles along the way
+- [ ] Map is generated randomly with a reusable seed, allowing multiple players to see the same random map.
-- [ ] Player can reset/restart game at any time
-- [ ] Player can pause game
-- [ ] Creating a readable UI that is mobile friendly size
-- [ ] Fine tune existing animations
-- [ ] Minimum of 3 additional game modes
-- [ ] Add Sweet theme song

-## Stretch Goals:
-- [ ] Add "exploration mode" where players can choose different paths by going up or down
-- [ ] "Chimera mode" where various power ups change both your bird's appearance and how it interacts with obstacles
-- [ ] Particles (math equation that dynamically generates sprites)
-- [ ] Player can save game
-- [ ] Database saves a record of path so future players can try to find paths other players have taken for a bonus.
-- [ ] Player log in and database to save high scores, achievements, flap count
+- [ ] User can log in, and we will use a postresql database to save high scores, achievements, flap count
+- [ ] Users will be able to connect to each other from different computers to play a head-to-head game.
+- [ ] Game saves win loss record after versus games
+- [ ] Database saves locations where players have died, and you can see the deaths of people you played a vs. match against.
+- [ ] Test backend and testable front end functions with chai

+## Stretch Goals
-- [ ] Network 2-player "vs mode" over using 2 separate computers
+- [ ] Implement character movement without Phaser
-- [ ] User can adjust game speed (aka difficulty level)
+- [ ] Implement random obstacle generation without Phaser
-- [ ] Add shooter mode with enemy birds, weapons, and powerups
+- [ ] Implement collision detection without Phaser
-- [ ] Add "upgrades" for Flappy Bird to enhance speed of bird and slow down screen scroll
-- [ ] At end of "Chimera Mode" the game gives the option to save an image of your final bird with all powerups

 ## Quality Rubric